Type System

 RAII memory model

 Hew uses per-actor ownership with RAII-style deterministic destruction.
-There is no garbage collector — no tracing GC, no generational GC, no GC pauses.
+Memory is reclaimed deterministically — predictable latency, zero GC overhead.
 Each actor has a private heap.
 When the owner goes out of scope, the value is dropped.
 When an actor terminates, its entire heap is freed.

 Deterministic destruction (Drop trait)